kihab/f1-app/README.md

    - Launch pgAdmin (available at http://localhost:8080)

    **Note on First Run**: The initial setup might take a few minutes as it needs to:
-   - Download and build Docker images
+   - Build Docker images
-   - Initialize the database
+   - Initialize the database, run migrations, Redis cache, ...etc
    - Seed all F1 historical data

    Wait until you see this in the logs before proceeding: